French ironclad Dévastation: Construction – 1889

 The keel for Dévastation was laid down in Lorient 20 December 1875, and she was launched on 19 August 1879.
 The ship was placed in limited commission for sea trials in October 1881, and on full commission for active service on 15 July 1882.
-During her trials, her crew found the vessel difficult to steer, owing to the combination of a single rudder and two propellers and her flat bottom.
+During her trials, her crew found the vessel difficult to steer, owing to the combination of a single rudder and two propellers, as well as her flat bottom.
 She proved to be a stable gun platform, however.
 Between December 1882 and June 1883, hydraulic mountings for the main battery guns were installed to make them easier for the crew to work.
-The ship finally joined the main French fleet on 31 January 1885.
+The ship finally joined the Mediterranean Fleet, the main French fleet, on 31 January 1885.